 When you have reason to believe a toy is unsafe and presents a risk - for example, you receive a complaint that a toy has injured a child - you must:

 Your trading standards service may request cooperation in relation to any action undertaken.

 You must ensure that whilst a toy is under your responsibility the conditions under which it is stored or transported will not jeopardise the toy's safety.

 Finally, for a period of 10 years, you must be able to identify the business that supplied you with the toy (in other words you need to keep invoices etc).

 If you sell toys that are incorrectly marked or unsafe or do not meet your responsibilities, you will be breaking the law and may be prosecuted.
 You could be fined up to £5,000 and imprisoned for up to six months.

-Trading standards officers also enforce, and can provide guidance on, the safety of other products, such as prams, pushchairs, clothing, beds, bicycles and car seats.
-See also our leaflets 'Selling new and used prams and pushchairs' and 'Selling new nightwear'.
+Trading standards services also enforce, and can provide guidance on, the safety of other products, such as prams, pushchairs, clothing, beds, bicycles and car seats.
+See also 'New & second-hand prams & pushchairs' and 'New nightwear'.